GnanasriPB/Flipflops-using-Non-blocking-assignmnet/README.md

 ### RESULT
 All flip-flops (SR, D, JK, T) were successfully simulated using Non blocking statements in Verilog HDL.
 The outputs matched the expected truth table values, demonstrating correct sequential behavior.

-All flip-flops (SR, D, JK, T) were successfully simulated using Non blocking statements in Verilog HDL.
-The outputs matched the expected truth table values, demonstrating correct sequential behavior.